knapo/a9n/README.md

     $ bundle

-Add `configuration.yml.example` and/or `configuration.yml` file into the config
+Add `a9n.yml.example` and/or `a9n.yml` file into the config
 directory.
 When none fo these files exists, `A9n::MissingConfigurationFile` exception is thrown.
-You can also use `a9n.yml`, which is loaded by default.
+You can also use `configuration.yml(.example)`.
-If both file exist, content of `configuration.yml` is validated.
+If both file exist, content of `a9n.yml` is validated.
 It means that all keys existing in example file must exist in local file - in case of missing keys `A9n::MissingConfigurationVariablesError` is thrown with the explanation what is missing.